Praytic/youtd2/.github/RCLONE.md

 Rclone is an advanced way to sync assets between your computer and google drive.

-Note that if you're using the public version of Assets (Assets_public), you can ignore this page and manually download files from drive.
+Note that if you're using the public version of assets (assets_public), you can ignore this page and manually download files from drive.

 ## Setup steps